‘Disorderly’ energy transition looms with rising coal demand and high gas prices, says WoodMac

 Despite China’s huge investment in renewables it would be a mistake to sugar-coat the environmental impact of meeting this demand, since, the country still produces around 60 per cent of its power from coal and domestic coal production is receiving strong government support to help prevent a repeat of last summer’s power brownouts and reduce dependence on expensive LNG, states Wood Mackenzie.

-A similar story is visible across the Asia Pacific, which still gets 56 per cent of its power from coal in regards to its highly competitive energy and manufacturing costs, and the trend of power demand moving to the region’s more coal-intensive markets.
+A similar story is visible across the Asia Pacific, which still gets 56 per cent of its power from coal in regard to its highly competitive energy and manufacturing costs, and the trend of power demand moving to the region’s more coal-intensive markets.

 Renewables: the struggle is real in Asia